matthewcrews/ddd-with-fsharp/outline.md

 ### UnitCost Questions

 Q: Do you ever have \$0.0 cost items?
 A: No, those would not be considered StockItems.
 We would call those Gift With Purchase or Samples.
-We resupply those using a different managment system.
+We resupply those using a different management system.
 Q: What is the highest cost item you would ever expect to see?
 A: Oh, we have had items up to $1,000
 Q: If an item came in with a cost over say $2,000, would you want a warning of some kind?